-If desired, power can be removed to the DRV8832-Q1 to further decrease supply current.
-TI recommends to remove power to the FAULTn pullup resistor when removing power to the DRV8832-Q1.
+If desired, power can be removed to the DRV8832 to further decrease supply current.
+TI recommends removing power to the FAULTn pullup resistor when removing power to the DRV8832.
 Removing power from the FAULTn pullup resistor will eliminate a current path from the FAULTn pin through an ESD protection diode to VCC.
-TI recommends to set both IN1 and IN2 as a logic low when power is removed.
+TI also recommends setting both IN1 and IN2 as a logic low when power is removed.